Skip to content

 })

-The kick dev command uses vite-node --watch which reads this config automatically.
+The kick dev command uses Vite's Environment Runner which reads this config automatically.
 No additional HMR configuration is needed.

 Graceful Shutdown